 So, when I made my trip to Siem Reap in Cambodia earlier this year I spent some time before I left researching projects that were happening there.
 I picked accommodation and restaurants based on how I assessed they potentially maximised the positive benefits of economic, social and environmental impacts for the local community.

 I chose two different places to stay in Siem Reap.
-The first was the Soria Moria boutique hotel and the second was Sala Baï Hotel and Restaurant school which is a hotel and restaurant that trains underprivileged children in the main professions of the tourism industry.
+The first was the Soria Moria boutique hotel and the second was Sala Baï Hotel and Restaurant school which is a hotel and restaurant that trains underprivileged children in the primary professions of the tourism industry.

 The Soria Moria hotel is located on Wat Bo Road which gives easy access to the main centre and market of Siem Reap while being a quiet retreat at the end of the day.
 The hotel practices employee ownership.
 This means that 51% of the business is owned by local employees.
-The staff were friendly, helpful and happy to chat about the training they had undertaken in hospitality while with the business.
+The staff were friendly, helpful and happy to chat about the training they had undertaken in hospitality while with the firm.

 The rooms included information about the responsible tourism practices at the hotel and how to be a responsible tourist.
-I enjoyed my stay, the rooms were spacious and the hotel was happy to recommend and make restaurant bookings and organise pick-ups from the hotel.
+I enjoyed my stay, the rooms were spacious, and the hotel was happy to recommend and make restaurant bookings and organise pick-ups from the hotel.